lucky-vers/Cryptonite-Taskphase/Writeup - Week 1.md

 inhere/-file09: data
 ```

-Here, `inhere/*` means we're runnign `file` on every file inside the `inhere` directory.
+Here, `inhere/*` means we're running `file` on every file inside the `inhere` directory.
 The `file` command allows us to determine the file type of a file without directly using `cat` on it.
 We can see that there's only one file (`-file07`) with the label `ASCII text` attached to it, meaning it only contains human-readable characters.
 We cat the file and get the password for the next level

 ```
 bandit4@bandit:~$ cat inhere/-file07